openoms/bitcoin-tutorials/electrs/README.md

 To stop running on boot:
 `$  sudo systemctl disable electrs`
 (To re-enable and start use the `enable`  and  `start`commands)

+---

+To connect remotely to Electrs there is a encrypted connection needed.
+See the guide from @cryptomulde to connect to a VPS through a  reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975

+The more secure option is to continue with setting up the SSL connection as described in the next section.

+---

 ## RaspiBlitz: install Nginx and Certbot to connect over SSL